KeWHs/dmetdata/HELP.md

 ### Detailed Configuration
 Here is the description of the advanced parameters of DMetFinder.
-There are many parameters in the config file.
 You can adjust the parameters according to your needs.
 The following is a list of parameters:

 #### Compound SMILES